ericjiang107/Capstone-Project/README.md

 **`Day 8:`**
 Added window.scrollTo function to allow for smoother transisiton when switching sets.
 More styling and updated the graph with labels and proper styling.
+Struggling to figure out way to connect front end to back end using either React or Flask.
+Figured out that I can connect backend and frontend via
+Firestore since we are using Google authentication.
+Still accounting errors (again with firebase...) seems like to be able to connect both, we will have to update firebase to it's newest version.